 - € 215 per child under 15 years.

 Please note that allowances for flight crews are much lower.
-Just in case nobody told you in training.
+The above regulations apply to leisure and business travelers.

 Importing Cheap Goods From Other EU Countries Into Ireland

 If you are buying goods in other EU countries, all relevant dues and taxes should already be paid in-country - hence according to the “free movement of goods” that is part of the EU treaties, you can bring your stuff across the border without problems.
-And it works a treat, a car full with booze and cigarettes in reasonable quantities and plain sight does not even raise a custom offocer’s eyebrow.
+Assuming you are coming from the EU, a bag full of booze and cigarettes in reasonable quantities and plain sight does not even raise a custom officer's eyebrow.
 But only if you shop within reason, and for “personal use”.
 To have a guideline for travelers, the following quantities are generally accepted to be for your personal use (as an adult):

 - Cigarettes - 800.